learningleopards/keywordspotting/report.md

 At last, the source code needs to be copied to the working directory of STMCubeIDE to perform real-time application with the Neural Network model.

-_Hardware Configuration and Implementation using STM32CubeIDE_
+## 7.2 Hardware Configuration and Implementation using STM32CubeIDE

 In this project, we have enabled few interface categories, including GPIO, SAI(Serial Audio Interface) and USART2(Universal Synchronous/Asynchronous Receiver/Transmitter).
 Only one GPIO PB3 is enabled, it is connected to a LED to indicate output.
 SAI is a protocol allow the STM32 microcontroller to communicate with audio device and other ADC/DAC.
 In this project, SAI serves as the agent to convert environmental sound to digital bits to be analyzed by the classifier in the microcontroller.
 Figure 23 below is showing the pin/port of the boards, whereas Figure 24 is showing the SAI and GPIO pins enabled in the project.ioc configuration file.